 Annually Renewable Term (ART): The death benefit does not change, but the premium increases each year.
 Since the premiums increase over time, it’s possible to pay more over a long period than you would have for a level premium term policy.
 This is more appropriate for short-term needs.

 Decreasing Term: The premiums do not change during the policy term, but the death benefit decreases each year.
-The death benefit reduces to $0 by the end of the term, and is not renewable.
-This type of policy is commonly purchased if the financial needs of the beneficiary will be reduced over time, typically to cover a mortgage or other debts.
+The death benefit reduces to $0 by the end of the term and is not renewable.
+This type of policy is commonly purchased if the beneficiary’s financial needs will be reduced over time, typically to cover a mortgage or other debts.

-Return of Premium (ROP): The death benefit increases each year, because the premiums paid in are added to the death benefit.
+Return of Premium (ROP): The death benefit increases each year because the premiums paid are added to the death benefit.
 The return of premium is also paid if the insured outlives the policy term.
-These policies are significantly more expensive (+25-50%) than traditional term policies, since the insurance company returns the contributions.
+These policies are significantly more expensive than traditional term policies (+25 to +50%) since the insurance company returns the contributions.

-If you want to consider purchasing term life insurance, reach out to a licensed life agent/broker in your state.
+If you consider purchasing term life insurance, reach out to a licensed life agent/broker in your state.
 You can start by calling the insurance company that already covers your other bundled policies to ask for their options.
-They should help you calculate your economic life value to determine the appropriate benefit amount; if they don’t offer this calculation, reach out to a fee-only financial planner to help.
+They should help you calculate your economic life value to determine the appropriate benefit amount.
+If they do not offer this calculation, reach out to a fee-only financial planner to help.
 You may also shop policy quotes online, but be aware that many online brokers will spam your phone and email for days!